 These investments were focused on Brazil and Gabon, where they benefited from appropriate remuneration conditions, namely a 100% income tax exemption and long-term capital gains.
 Therefore, it is also very important for the government to create an investment climate conducive to raising capital in India.

 To find out the shareholding of FIIs and DIIs in a particular stock, please visit the Shareholder Structure segment of the portal.
 Just go to https://www.screener.in and search for the company name in the search bar.
 This will take you to the stock information page.
 Go to the Shareholding Structure section on this page.

 Here, for example, you can see the most recent RELIANCE INDUSTRIES shareholder structure (broken down by quarter).
 With the help of this detailed table, you can know the FII and DII ratio of Reliance Industries for different quarters.

-You can also check the shareholding of FIIs and DIIs in a listed company in India by viewing the shareholding pattern on the portal.
+You can also check the shareholding of FIIs and DIIs in a listed company in India by viewing the shareholding pattern.

 In this article, we have discussed what FIIs and DIIs are in the stock market, how they differ and how you can find out the details of their ownership.

 In essence, FII refers to foreign institutional investors and DII refers to domestic institutional investors.
 By looking at the share of FIIs and DIIs in various stocks, you can determine how much confidence major investors have in specific stocks, industry segments, and the market as a whole.

 DII stands for Domestic Institutional Investor.
 They pool money under a scheme and then invest in their domestic stock market.
 In India, DIIs are mutual funds, insurance companies, banks and financial institutions, and NPS and provident funds.